OTeeEnabor/Nate-online-store-OT/README.md

 ## Authors
 *Oselu
 ## Acknowledgments
-Thank you to the following helpful resourc
+Thank you to the following helpful resource